gratzc/ColdBox-CacheBack/README.md

 	http://django-cacheback.readthedocs.org/en/latest/

 	This aspect is a self binding
-	aspect for WireBox that registers itself using the two annotations below You can control the refresh rate for your cache and the timeout in a number of ways
+	aspect for WireBox that registers itself using the annotations below You can control the refresh rate for your cache and the timeout in a number of ways
 		1) You can add an annotation to your method called refreshRate and timeout ie function myFunction() cacheback refreshRate=120 timeout=240 {}